Xunnamius/eslint-plugin-import/docs/rules/order.md

 The default value is the value of `newlines-between`.
 When determining if a new line is enforceable or forbidden between the type-only imports and the normal imports, `newlines-between-types` takes precedence over `newlines-between`.

+If `sortTypesAmongThemselves` is not enabled, this option is a no-op.

 Given the following settings:

 ```ts